 Team Commitment in Kanban: How to Set Achievable Goals without Trimming Down Your User Stories

 Kanban teams manage to eliminate multitasking and focus on current priorities by limiting the amount of work in progress.
 However, supporting an environment in which timeframes and goals aren’t present leads to accumulating waste and team demotivation.
 Kanban encourages adopting a culture of continuous improvement (kaizen).
-Teams need to challenge themselves to be able to improve their performance and increase stability and predictability of their workflows.
+Teams need to challenge themselves to be able to improve their performance and increase the stability and predictability of their workflows.

 The Importance of Maintaining User Stories that Define Customer Value

 So, how do you introduce metrics to maintain a healthy environment for your workflow?
 The simple approach that Kanban suggests is to estimate and set the exact same duration for each individual task the team commits to deliver.
-In Kanban, the team commitment begins as soon as they pull it from the To Do list until it enters the Done state.
+In Kanban, the team commitment begins as soon as they pull it from the To-Do list until it enters the Done state.
 A task should have a due date at the moment it enters the flow.
 At this point, you might be wondering if you should now cut down your tasks to set up more relevant due dates.
 The answer is no!

-Kanban is all about managing the flow of work in order to identify the process issues that reduce a service’s ability to deliver quality work quickly, efficiently and sustainably.
+Kanban is all about managing the flow of work in order to identify the process issues that reduce a service’s ability to deliver quality work quickly, efficiently, and sustainably.
 To do that, your user stories should reflect items of true customer value.
 Naturally, these items will come with different sizes and varying degrees of complexity.
 Nonetheless, some teams incorrectly conclude that, in order to properly forecast delivery in Kanban, user stories must be cut down to the same size and complexity.

 This is one of the most common Kanban misconceptions.
 Instead, teams should let reality be what it is and let their user stories present a unit of customer value.
 That means retaining their intended use instead of cutting them into pieces artificially.